 In 1961 Toby Rayner took over the snow car concession and installed a 700m/2296ft long rope tow on Paradise, constructed from parts of an old British Army Truck.
 In 1964

-Marmot Basin Ski-Lifts Ltd. was issued a 'Licence of Operation' by Parks Canada.
-1964/65 The Upper Chalet was built, and the Yellow T-Bar was installed.
+Marmot Basin Ski-Lifts Ltd. was issued a License of Operation by Parks Canada.
+In 1964/65 The Upper Chalet was built, and the Yellow T-Bar was installed.
 The Red T-Bar was installed in 1965/66.

-In 1970 a modem access highway to Marmot Basin was completed.
+In 1970 a modern access highway to Marmot Basin was completed.
 The Caribou Chair was installed from the 4th parking lot.
-The Knob Char was installed in the Upper Basin – the serviced vertical rise became 701m/2300ft in 1976
+The Knob Chair was installed in the Upper Basin – the serviced vertical rise became 701m/2300ft in 1976.

 Runs were extended and developed in 1984.
-1986 saw the Spillway T-Bar was installed.
+1986 saw the Spillway T-Bar installed.
 The Little Rascals Nursery was built.
-A modem sewer system was installed to connect the chalets and chalet renovations were completed.
-In 1987 a 2.2 million gallon sewage treatment lagoon was constructed.
-1988/89 Marmot Basin Celebrates its 25th Anniversary.
+A modern sewer system was installed to connect the chalets, and chalet renovations were completed.

 In 2001 the Eagle Ridge Quad Chair was installed opening up large area of terrain including lots of expert areas.